 It’s not going to be as easy as it appears, though, and so a good strategy and a lot of optimism should go a long way in keeping the fresh graduate from giving up.
 Job-hunting doesn’t have to be a miserable experience.
-With these simple tips, finding an Orange County employment opportunity need not be wishful thinking.
+With these simple tips, finding an opportunity need not be wishful thinking.

 Have a Simple but Comprehensive Résumé

 The first thing you’ll be using to introduce yourself is your résumé, that’s why you should take your time in crafting one.
 A well-written résumé should have your basic information such as contact details, academic highlights, and skillsets.
 This should give the interviewer an idea of whether or not your profile could possibly fit the job they are offering.